Sautéed Potato, Green

 Pour in the potato and green pepper shreds, add in some white vinegar, stir-fry it for about 2 minutes on a high heat until it is 90% cooked.
 Then add some salt and stir it for another 10 seconds.

-Soon, a plate of refreshing potato with vinegar flavor comes out of the wok with bright color.
+After all the steps of this recipe, a plate of refreshing potato with vinegar flavor comes out of the wok with bright color.

 On Mar.
 29, 2013, Mr. Edgar’s five family members from Mexico & Mr. Sharada and Ms. Bisnu from Nepal joined our cooking class in Xian during a family visit.
 Just as they said, this is a unique way to spend some time with local family in China, make new friends and learn new skills of cooking Chinese dishes.
 They love dumplings a lot and learnt to cook Potato with Vinegar Flavor – one of the most favorite dishes among Chinese.